schackartk/tonkotsu_cop_bot/README.md

 ## Scripts Overview

-`bayes.py`: Learn a multinomial naive bayes model trained on a bag-of-words from submission titles.
+`bayes.py`: Train a multinomial naïve bayes model trained on bag-of-words from submission titles.

 `bot.py`: Interact with reddit to get titles, use model created by `bayes.py` to predict if title has typo, comment if so.